Merck/deepbgc/README.md

 You can train your own BGC detection and classification models, see `deepbgc train --help` for documentation and examples.

 DeepBGC positives, negatives and other training and validation data can be found on the [releases page](https://github.com/Merck/deepbgc/releases).

+If you have any questions about using or training DeepBGC, feel free to submit an issue.